cooperj/socsreps.github.io/README.md

 Where possible please try to use these sizes as it helps keep the posts on the main blog page the same size as well as working more evenly across screen sizes.

+## Styling - TailwindCSS
+This website uses a CSS framework called [tailwindcss](https://tailwindcss.com/) to provide the bulk of the styling.

+The key advantage to this is that the large majority of styling is done through classes directly in the HTML rather than writing CSS files.

+**The below does not need to be done if you are simply adding content!**

+Due to this, any changes in styling will require a contributor to have Node.JS installed ([Instructions to install Node.JS](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)).

+When developing and editing any styles, you can run `npm run watch` which will "watch" all HTML and CSS files for any style changes and automatically generate the output CSS for you.

+Before committing, please make sure to generate a "production" CSS file by running the respective build command for your OS:
+ - Windows: `npm run build-win`
+ - Linux: `npm run build-linux`
+ - MacOS: `npm run build-macos`

+Don't worry about making a mistake!
+All of this will be checked when you submit a PR 😊

 ## How to create a new Blog

 **STEP 1 - Create The Blog**

-- Navigate from your root folder to > posts
+- Navigate from your root folder to > blogs
-- In the 'posts' folder there is a 'blogs' folder.
-Open this.
-- Duplicate a previous blog such as 'myFirst30DaysAsSocsSchoolRep_BLOG.html' and rename
+- Duplicate the blank blog template `blank-blog-template.html` and rename
-- If you are adding Images please use the 'assets' folder that is in the 'posts folder' to hold them
+- If you are adding Images please use the `assets` folder that is in the `blogs` folder to hold them
 - Open your new blog and update with your new text, images, videos etc. Again, remember to update the href tag for any image links
 - When you are finished save the file

 **STEP 2 - Add the new blog to the main Blog page**

 - Navigate to the main root folder of the project
-- Here, you will see a file called 'blog.html'.
+- Here, you will see a file called `blog.html`.
 Open it in your text editor of choice
-- Under the section called '[month] blogs' (where month is the current month such as 'July Blogs') you will see a list of previous blog posts
+- Under the section called `[month] blogs` (where month is the current month such as `July Blogs`) you will see a list of previous blog posts
 - Copy a whole Div section of a single respective post and paste it at the top of the main month section

 <p align="center"><img src="assets/blogsection.png"></p>